Universal Polynomials for Tautological Integrals on Hilbert Schemes: Preliminaries

-Let $X$ and $Y$ be $d$-dimensional, smooth, projective varieties, and let $P$ and $Q$ be geometric subsets of $X^{[n]}$ and $Y^{[n]}$ respectively.
+Let $X$ and $Y$ be smooth varieties of equal dimension, and let $P$ and $Q$ be geometric subsets of $X^{[n]}$ and $Y^{[n]}$ respectively.
 We say that $P$ and $Q$ are of the same \emph{type} if the isomorphism classes of the points in $P$ are the same as the isomorphism classes of points in $Q$.
-Clearly, for any geometric subset of $X$ there is a unique geometric subset of $Y$ of the same type.
+Clearly, for any geometric subset of $X^{[n]}$ there is a unique geometric subset of $Y^{[n]}$ of the same type.
 The type of a geometric subset $T \subseteq X^{[\![n]\!]}$ is defined in the same way.